William Kitchen

 • ICCA Bar Course

-• BA Law with Senior Status, Oxford University (First Class)
+• BA Law with Senior Status, Harris Manchester College, Oxford (First Class)

-• BA Philosophy, Politics and Economics, Oxford University (First Class)
+• BA Philosophy, Politics and Economics, University College, Oxford (First Class)

 Academic Prizes (Law)